 - The Dairy Hardship Fund

 All questions on the claim form must be completed and answered.
-Supporting evidence will be required to be submitted with the claim as directed.
-Any claims that are incorrectly completed or do not have the relevant information attached will be rejected.
-You’ll be advised at that point to reclaim.
+You'll need to submit your supporting evidence - such as statements, payroll information, and proof of loss of income - with the claim as directed.
+Any claims which are incorrectly completed or do not have the relevant information attached will be rejected.
+You’ll then be advised to reclaim, with all the information and evidence.

-You can use the Discretionary Business Grant online form to apply.
+You can use the online form to apply.